prophile/typ-report/sections/implementation.md

 by a number of large organisations\cite{ws:git}, including the University of Southampton\cite{ws:sotonGit}.

-I opted to use it as a matter of personal familiarity over other distributed version control systems, although above centralised version control systems due to a need to work in locations without access to the Internet.
+I opted to use it as a matter of personal familiarity over other distributed version control systems.
+I would not, however, have used a centralised control system: the need for offline access and the benefit of multiple copies of the entire history would have prevented it.

 ### GitHub